-Mr. Van Nostrand, Mr. Kellogg and Dr. Hamilton serve on the Audit Committee.
+Mr. Van Nostrand, Dr. Hamilton and Dr. Sinskey serve on the Audit Committee.
 Mr. Van Nostrand is the Chairman of the Audit Committee.
 The Board of Directors has determined that each member of the Audit Committee is independent within the meaning of the Company's and Nasdaq's director independence standards and the SEC's heightened director independence standards for Audit Committee members as determined under the Exchange Act.
-The Board of Directors has also determined that each of Mr. Kellogg, Mr. Van Nostrand and Dr. Hamilton also qualify as "Audit Committee financial experts" under the rules of the SEC.
+The Board of Directors has also determined that each of Mr. Van Nostrand and Dr. Hamilton qualify as "audit committee financial experts" under the rules of the SEC.
+The Audit Committee held four meetings during the year ended December 31, 2022.